Turkey Pastrami

 Recipe tips and variations

 - Chill before slicing.
-It helps to chill the pastrami in the fridge overnight before slicing.
-Also, use a sharp knife so you can get the thinnest slices possible.
+I find it helps to chill the pastrami in the fridge overnight before slicing.
+Also, use a sharp knife to get the thinnest slices possible.

 - Brine for longer.
 I recommend brining the turkey for 5 days in the fridge to achieve the most flavorful, moist, and tender results.
 If you are in a hurry to whip this up (I don’t blame you), brine the meat for at least 24 hours.